bisacciamd/cviBaker/README.md

 ## Notes

-- Make sure to comply with any local regulations on the use of patient data by properly anonymizing studies on CVi prior to exporting or uploading the XML files.
+- Make sure to comply with any local regulations on the use of patient data by properly anonymizing CMR studies on CVi prior to exporting or uploading the XML files.
 - The app assumes that the XML files are exported from CVi 42 and follow the expected structure.
 - The `process_xml.sh` and `xml_handler.R` scripts are required for the app to function correctly.
 These scripts should be located in the same directory as the `app.R` file.